caumin/deepfake-detection-scikit/README.md

 ### Core Features

-The detector analyzes images by extracting four main groups of statistical features:
+The detector analyzes images by extracting five main groups of statistical features:

 1.  **1D Power Spectrum**: The 1D power spectrum, obtained through azimuthal integration of the 2D Fourier transform, is effective at detecting periodic patterns unique to generative models.
 2.  **Spectral Distortions**: Calculates features like the energy ratio of different frequency bands to capture distortions caused by upsampling processes.
 3.  **Color Cues**: Leverages the differences between the image processing pipeline (ISP) of real cameras and the color generation methods of models.
 Features include the saturation distribution in the HSV color space and correlation coefficients between RGB channels.
 4.  **Noise Residuals**: Analyzes the residual patterns left after applying a denoising filter to an image.
 This utilizes the statistical differences between sensor noise in real images and generated noise patterns.
+5.  **GLCM (Gray-Level Co-occurrence Matrix)**: To analyze image texture, GLCM is computed, and Haralick features such as Contrast, Homogeneity, and Energy are extracted from it.

 ### Project Structure